isomerpages/moe-scgs/_ndlp/FAQs.md

 **Q2.
 Will my child/ward need to purchase software for their devices?
 If so, can these be paid for with Edusave?**

-To support the development of digital literacy, MOE has rolled out the following applications in the Personal Learning Devices in 2021: Google Suite for Education, Microsoft Office productivity suite which includes Word, Excel, Powerpoint, OneNote & Publisher, and Zoom.
+To support the development of digital literacy, MOE has rolled out the following applications in the Personal Learning Devices in 2021: Google Suite for Education, Microsoft Office productivity suite which includes Word, Excel, Powerpoint, OneNote and Publisher.
 Students do not have to pay for these.
 As part of the on-boarding process, students will be guided on how to access these systems.

 **Q3.** **Can my child/ward share one device with her sibling/s who is/are also from SCGS?**